derekoneil/autonomous-campaign/workshops/adwc-trialcampaigns/LabGuide700-2(OAAC).md

    ![](./images/700-2/UPLOAD_WALLET.png)

-- Note: Even on your first upload, you may encountera screen saying wallet is already uploaded.
+- Note: Even on your first upload, you may encounter screen saying wallet is already uploaded.
 If so, click Proceed.

 ![](./images/700-2/PROCEED.png)